China marks Lunar New Year with prayers, incense, fireworks

 - Seattle ‘won’t be bullied,’ will fight Trump’s sanctuary-city order, mayor says

+- Washington’s 30-year earthquake drill for the ‘Big One’: Order studies.
+Ignore them.
+Repeat.

-Ethnic Chinese and others around the world also marked the holiday with celebrations.
+Ethnic Chinese and others around the world also marked the holiday with celebrations and visits to temples.

+Large crowds gathered in Hong Kong and Malaysia on Friday night.
+In Rio de Janeiro, crowds watched a dragon dance and a performance of tai chi in front of a picture of Rio’s famous Christ the Redeemer statue.
+New York brought in the holiday with fireworks Thursday night over the Hudson River.
+And in Pyongyang, North Korea, a large crowd laid flowers in front of bronze statues of founding leader Kim Il Sung and his son, Kim Jong Il.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.